 Or via Zoom App: Meeting ID: 281 803 9925

 Please note that all get togethers are on LTSC Zoom 1 unless noted.

-- Yoga – Tues and Thurs at 2 pm – Beginners and returners – Host and Teacher Ali Herbert (NOTE: NO YOGA ON Thursday 21st MAY)
+- Yoga with Ali – now moved to 9.15-10.15.
+Beginners and returners – Host and Teacher Ali Herbert

 - Pilates – Thursday 6-7pm – hosted by Terry, our regular LTSC Pilates coach